botpress/botpress/docs/guide/docs/pro/licensing.md

 ![BP customie license](assets/bp-customize-license.jpg)

-Don't worry, uou don't have to plan everything in advance, you can always change your plan later on.
+Don't worry, you don't have to plan everything in advance, you can always change your plan later on.
 If you feel like you need additional support from the Botpress team, you can check the Gold support.
 Go ahead and complete the checkout form!
 If all is fine, you should end up with a screen like the following :

 ![BP license keys not active](assets/bp-keys-not-active.jpg)